-ProSe direct discovery is used for a UE to discover other UE(s) in proximity over PC5 interface.
-The UE can discover other UE(s) with interested or associated application(s) and/or associated group(s) using the ProSe direct discovery procedure.
+The ProSe direct discovery procedure is used by a UE to discover.or be discovered by other UE(s) in proximity over the PC5 interface.
+The UE can discover other UE(s) with interested application(s) and/or interested group(s) using the ProSe direct discovery procedure.

 Following issues need to be addressed in this key issue: